jaredbarranco/barrancolab-blog/content/posts/static-website.md

 #### Cloudfront Configuration
 Now that I have a certificate that can be used on Cloudfront, its time to connect all the elements together.

 This is the [AWS Developer Guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-cloudfront-overview.html) I followed, except I skipped anything dealing with Route53/DNS configuration since that is being handled by Cloudflare.
-Additionally, I am only hosting the webstie on my root domain, so I also skipped redirecting S3 API requests from root to subdomain (like `wwww`).
+Additionally, I am only hosting the webstie on my root domain, so I also skipped redirecting S3 API requests from root to subdomain (like "wwww").

 At this point, my site was up and running.
 All thats left to say is: